ivanma9/MealPlanana/README.md

 At this point, you should have all the packages needed to run the program.

 However, you will still need to create/edit the file `MealPlanana/backend/src/config.js`.
-The contents of this file contains [Redux](https://www.smashingmagazine.com/2018/07/redux-designers-guide/) variables as well as the credentials for the _MongoDB Cluster_ and _AWS Bucket_.
+The contents of this file contain [Redux](https://www.smashingmagazine.com/2018/07/redux-designers-guide/) variables as well as the credentials for the **MongoDB Cluster** and **AWS Bucket**.
 The file might look something like this:

 ```js
 export const {